Compress Video for YouTube in your browser

 MP4

-MP4 is usually the safest choice when you want broad compatibility and a smaller file for YouTube uploads.
+MP4 is usually the safest choice when you want broad compatibility and a smaller file for YouTube uploads and YouTube video compressor workflows.

 Practical export choice